aryopg/mmlu-redux/README.md

 ```

 #### Evaluating Multiple Datasets
-Alternatively, We provide a bash script to evaluate multiple MMLU subdatasets using the Chain of Thought (CoT) technique.
+We also provide a convenient bash script to evaluate multiple MMLU-Redux subdatasets using the Chain of Thought (CoT) technique.
 To run the script, use the following command:

 ```bash
 scripts/bash_scripts/mmlu_subdatasets_cot_taxonomy.sh
 ```

-Make sure to modify the script if needed to specify the desired subdatasets model type.
+Make sure to modify the script if needed to specify the desired subdatasets and model type.

 ## LabelChaos